Animal science laboratory

 Designed to take an already stellar program to the highest level, these facilities also will provide much-needed space – the number of students majoring in animal science has more than tripled over the last decade.

 The animal science laboratory expands capacity for faculty and student research and hands-on teaching labs.
-The project includes a large holding area with stanchions and other equipment for safely working with up to 10 head of cattle; a flexible open space that can be configured for use with a variety of smaller animals; a research laboratory for faculty and students to prepare samples, such as blood and tissue, for later study in McAllister Hall; a large storage room for holding the portable pens and panels and other
+The project includes a large holding area with stanchions and other equipment for safely working with up to 10 head of cattle; a flexible open space that can be configured for use with a variety of smaller animals; a research laboratory for faculty and students to prepare samples, such as blood and tissue, for later study; a large storage room for holding the portable pens and panels and other

 materials needed for specific studies; and a veterinary support room.